-"(Conditional) Verifying That the Daemons are Running" on page 122 Return to this step when finished.
+"(Conditional) Verifying That the smcrbd daemon and the icerackd Daemon are Running" on page 143

+Return to this step when finished.

 - 2. Configure one or more of the following additional features, some of which are required: - Mellanox OpenFabrics Enterprise Distribution (OFED) for Linux Software.